-UVW expects to call out over 150 of our members on strike in the coming months across a state department, a major hospital, two universities, the Royal parks and two corporate buildings.
+This month and next, UVW will see 200+ of our members striking across a state department, a major hospital, three universities, the Royal parks and a corporate office.

 These workers are almost entirely migrant workers, predominantly women from Europe, Africa, Asia and Latin America working as outsourced cleaners, security guards, porters and caterers.
 They will be striking for the first time in their lives.

 Their demands range from the London Living Wage of £10.55, to improved sick pay, extra annual leave, and in some cases, full equality of all terms, conditions and pay grades with in-house staff.

 With so many workers gearing up for simultaneous strike action against some of the most miserly and unscrupulous contractors around, they will need every penny of solidarity in order to keep their strikes and campaigns running until victory.
 This strike fund is their lifeline!

 The first strike dates will be the 24th of October (Greenwich Uni and Royal Parks) and the 28th of October (St. Mary’s Hospital and Greenwich Uni).
 Follow our social media for the latest info, and we hope to see you on the picket lines!